antoninilouis/fundamental-trading/README.md

    1. Variance of stock residuals (s^2(ei)) = SSE / N - 1 = MSE
 2. Compute the optimal portfolio weights using the analytical method

+## Integration to Interactive Broker
+1. Goal
+2. API to use
+3. Extending SymbolStatisticsRepository
+4. Client library to use (check IBKR's own client)
+5. Configuration, environments, administration, monitoring etc.

 ## To be determined
-1. Optimal frequency and period for computations
+1. Preferred frequency and period of modelling
+2. Preferred frequency of trading